top of page

 Well being and cost benefits of this policy.

-The costs savings of this policy are the total cost of running the prison service, approximately £6 billion per year, a saving that can be spent on public services such as health and education.
-The well being benefits are immeasurable, we would have a country that has greatly reduced crime, violence, and the suffering it causes, both inside and outside of prisons.
+The National Crime Agency (NCA) estimates that serious and organized crime costs the UK at least £47 billion per year, and the total cost of running the prison service is approximately £6 billion per year.
+Therefore the ultimate cost savings of this policy are in the region of £53 billion per year, a saving that can be spent on public services such as health and education.
+The well being benefits are immeasurable, we would have a country that has greatly reduced crime, violence, and the suffering it causes, both inside and outside of prisons, and the entire experience of life, and our feeling of safety in Britain, will be greatly improved.

 Supporting policies.